devinacker/bsnes-plus/README.md

 bsnes-plus (or bsnes+) is a fork of bsnes (based on bsnes-classic) intended to introduce some new features and improvements, mostly aimed at debugging.

-Optiroc/bsnes-plus fork improves the OS X builds (pulled upstream) and adds an Xcode project for easier emulator debugging on Mac.

 ## What's new

 - "Step over" and "step out" buttons in debugger